isomerpages/ura-lkywcp/resources/interviews/_posts/2021-02-01-yuriko-koike.md

 #### **How will the Tokyo Olympics be planned and executed and how will public health safety concerns be addressed?**

 **YK:** The Tokyo 2020 Games, scheduled to be held in 2021, will be a symbolic and significant Games to prove that people, all together from across the world, have defeated the virus and strengthened our mutual bonds.

 In order to have a successful Games, we must make thorough preparations to provide athletes, spectators and all involved with a safe and secure environment.

 TMG, together with the national government, the Tokyo Organising Committee and other organisations concerned have been working closely to come up with a wide range of measures to manage the coronavirus.
 This includes border control and infection prevention measures, such as regularly conducting PCR tests on the athletes, and the way we run the Olympic and Paralympic Village, for example how meals are served.
 We are also working together to ensure the stability of the medical system.

 Through these numerous efforts, we believe that the Tokyo 2020 Games can rise to the challenge of our post-pandemic world.
-And our model—the Tokyo model—will be passed on to future Olympic and Paralympic host cities.**<font color="#967942">O</font>**
+And our model — the Tokyo model — will be passed on to future Olympic and Paralympic host cities. **<font color="#967942">O</font>**

 <br>